-3.3 Optimization Implementation
+3.3 Optimization implementation

-- 10 Here we use a simple optimization approach for simplicity of demonstration.
+Here we use a simple optimization approach for simplicity of demonstration.
 In each iteration, the l correlation scale parameter in Eq.
-(4) is selected based on the maximum likelihood function (Pedregosa et al., 2011), with a lower bound of 5° and an upper bound of 30°.
-The reference point, r, in - 15 Equation 12 is specified as $(0^{\circ}, 0^{\circ})$.
+(4) is selected based on the maximum likelihood function (Pedregosa et al., 2011), with a lower bound of $5^{\circ}$ and an upper bound of $30^{\circ}$ .
+The reference point, r, in Eq.
+(12) is specified as $(0^{\circ}, 0^{\circ})$ .
 In our formulation, we minimize $J(\gamma, l)$ using a grid-based search for the maximum value.
 The grid is evenly spaced with 31 inputs per yaw offset dimension.
 Individual grids are considered for all values of l.
-The EHVI is computed using Monte Carlo sampling with 1,200 samples taken from the GP.
-The EHVI may also - be computed through numerical quadrature (Emmerich et al., 2011; Hupkens et al., 2015).
-When dealing with inputs of larger dimension, the EHVI may be maximized using an optimization algorithm, such as a genetic algorithm or the EGO - 25 approach.
+The EHVI is computed using Monte Carlo sampling with 1200 samples taken from the GP.
+The EHVI may also be computed through numerical quadrature (Emmerich et al., 2011; Hupkens et al., 2015).
+When dealing with inputs of larger dimension, the EHVI may be maximized using an optimization algorithm, such as a genetic algorithm or the EGO approach.
 After the optimization, the Pareto set was refined using B-spline interpolation in SciPy (Virtanen et al., 2020).

-3.3.1 Initial Sampling
+3.3.1 Initial sampling

-Initial sampling points are selected using a heuristic approach, where an assumed kernel is used to progressively 30 minimize the standard deviation of the predictor.
+Initial sampling points are selected using a heuristic approach, where an assumed kernel is used to progressively minimize the standard deviation of the predictor.
 The simplest approach to initializing the optimization procedure is to randomly sample the low-fidelity and discrepancy functions.
-Random initial sampling may affect the optimization results, so a deterministic and symmetric sampling strategy is used as

-- 35 a test case.
+Random initial sampling may affect the optimization results, so a deterministic and symmetric sampling strategy is used as a test case.
 An isotropic kernel is used with a correlation scale of 10°.
-The GP model is initialized with the point $(0^\circ, 0^\circ)$.
-A 100 by 100 grid of inputs ranging between -30° and 30° degrees is used to find the next point that minimizes uncertainty in the predicted variance.
-This process was repeated - 40 iteratively to generate 100 points.
+The GP model is initialized with the point $(0^{\circ}, 0^{\circ})$ .
+A $100 \times 100$ grid of inputs ranging between -30 and 30° degrees is used to find the next point that minimizes uncertainty in the predicted variance.
+This process was repeated iteratively to generate 100 points.
 These points were used to naively estimate the optimal power and loading and Pareto hypervolume as a reference.
-The first 5 points were used as the initial high-fidelity samples and the first 20 points are used as the initial low-fidelity samples.
-This heuristic sam- - 45 pling approach is also used to generate 100 samples for use in a correlation analysis and as a naive, baseline approach to searching for the Pareto set.
+The first 5 points were used as the initial high-fidelity samples, and the first 20 points were used as the initial low-fidelity samples.
+This heuristic sampling approach is also used to generate 100 samples for use in a correlation analysis and as a naive, baseline approach to searching for the Pareto set.

-3.3.2 Low-Fidelity Loading Model
+3.3.2 Low-fidelity loading model